Operation Earnest Will: Operation Prime Chance

 Within a few days, the special operations forces had determined the Iranian pattern of activity: hide during the day near oil and gas platforms in Iranian waters and at night, head toward the Middle Shoals Buoy, a navigation aid for tankers.
 With this knowledge, the special operations forces launched three Little Bird aircraft and two patrol craft to the buoy.
 The aircraft arrived first and were fired upon by three Iranian boats anchored near the buoy.
 In a short but intense firefight, the aircraft sank all three boats.
-The captured and wounded Iranians were later taken aboard the USS Okinawa for treatment.
-The injured Iranian detainees where returned through cooperation between the U.S. Red Cross and the Red Crescent.
+The captured and wounded Iranians were later taken aboard the USS Guadalcanal for treatment.
+The injured Iranian detainees were returned through cooperation between the U.S. Red Cross and the Red Crescent.

 Lessons from Earnest Will later led USSOCOM to acquire the patrol coastal ships and the Mark V Special Operations Craft.

 Operation Nimble Archer

 On 15 October, the reflagged U.S. tanker Sea Isle City was struck by an Iranian Silkworm missile while at anchor near the oil terminal outside Kuwait City.
 Seventeen crewmen and the American captain were injured in the attack.
 On 18 October, the U.S. Navy responded with Operation Nimble Archer.
 Four destroyers shelled two Revolutionary Guard bases in the Rostam oil field, located on oil platforms, that had been used to stage attacks on shipping.
 After the shelling, the USS Thach landed a SEAL platoon and a demolition unit that planted explosives on one of the platforms to destroy it.
 The SEALs then boarded and searched a third platform 2 mile.
 Documents and radios were taken for intelligence.